-List of lectures (with titles and learning outcomes)
+The list of lectures (with topics and descriptions):

 Lecture 1: Organization of Immune system.
 Immune cells and immune tissue

 To describe the role of immune reaction.
 To understand the features of immune reactions.

 To name and explain the classification of adaptive immunity according to the mode of acquisition and executive mechanisms (humoral and cellular immunity).